Our Team

 Substitute

 One of Jacquia’s favorite childhood memories is going on summer fishing trips with their grandpa.
 They would pack up their gear and head to scenic lakes, spending the weekend surrounded by nature.
 These trips weren’t just about catching fish, they were about sharing stories, building traditions, and creating lasting memories together.
-The peaceful weekends at the lake continue to be a cherished reminder of family, adventure, and the simple joys of childhood.

 Rejoice Ralph